rango-exchange/token-list/README.md

    git checkout <branch_name>
    ```

-3. Generate a directory within `tokens/custom/`` using your token's name.
+3. Generate a directory within `tokens/custom/` using your token's name.
 Inside this directory, include a 400x400 SVG/PNG icon, along with the token's manifest.

 4. Submit the Pull Request.
-Within the PR description, kindly provide an explanation regarding the DEXes/Bridges that your token is supported by, considering Rango's integration.
+Within the _PR description_, kindly provide an explanation regarding **the DEXes/Bridges that your token is supported by**, considering Rango's integration.
 You could find list of all supported protocols [here](https://docs.rango.exchange/integrations).

 </details>